k3s-io/docs/docs/networking/networking.md

 ### Controlling ServiceLB Node Selection

-To exclude nodes from being used by ServiceLB, add the following label to the nodes that should host ServiceLB Pods.
-All unlabeled nodes will not be used for ServiceLB.
+In order for ServiceLB to assign nodes to pools, nodes must have the following label:

 ```
 svccontroller.k3s.cattle.io/enablelb
 ```

-To select a particular subset of nodes to host pods for a LoadBalancer, set matching annotation values on the Nodes and Service.
+To select a particular subset of nodes to host pods for a LoadBalancer, set matching label values on the Nodes and Service.
 For example:

 1. Label Node A and Node B with `svccontroller.k3s.cattle.io/lbpool=pool1`
 2. Label Node C and Node D with `svccontroller.k3s.cattle.io/lbpool=pool2`